gregorymoorejr/gregorymoorejr/README.md

 # Hello, I'm Greg
 <a href="https://www.linkedin.com/in/greg-moore-tecsec"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-## Professional Summary
+## Introduction
-United States Army Veteran with over 20 years of experience in IT and cybersecurity, I have successfully led teams and driven organizational success across various roles.
+I am a U.S. Army Veteran with over 20 years of experience in IT and cybersecurity, I have successfully led teams and driven organizational success across various roles.
 As a seasoned cybersecurity expert, I have managed departments, provided strategic consulting on standards, and mentored team leaders to achieve exceptional results.

 ### Key Achievements
 <ul>